Groundwork: Artists announced for a season of international contemporary art in Cornwall

 View by category

 May – September 2018.
 Opening bank holiday weekend: 5 - 7 May 2018

-Groundwork is pleased to announce nine artists whose work will be presented in a season of exceptional international contemporary art in Cornwall, opening in May 2018.
-Celebrated artists include Francis Alÿs, Manon de Boer, Janet Cardiff, Rosemary Lee, Christina Mackie, Sean Lynch, Steve McQueen, Steven Rowell and Semiconductor.
+Groundwork is pleased to announce a number of artists whose work will be presented in a season of exceptional international contemporary art in Cornwall, opening in May 2018.
+Celebrated artists include Francis Alÿs, Manon de Boer, Rosemary Lee, Christina Mackie, Sean Lynch, Steve McQueen, Steven Rowell and Semiconductor.

 Organised by CAST (Cornubian Arts and Science Trust), Groundwork is conceived as an exploration of place as a terrain of past, present and future human activity.
 With an emphasis on moving image, sound and performance, the programme will present new commissions and acclaimed works at locations across West Cornwall.